zenkuro/NoHatsMatter/questionery.md

 4. How many open source contributors do you know
 5. how mach money you donate anualy
 6. how much money are you willing to spend on reducing downtime of you business/daylyroutine by 5\%?
+7. what amount of your time or time of your company was wasted on handling malfunctions in free software?
+8. does you or you company have a written down stretegy regarding interaction with opensource software?